ReemaBalaraman/research/source/motivation.rst

 -  **Develop** a project beyond what you started as a course project

--  **Impact** in the the scientific and technical community in small, focussed pursuits or through expansive reviews of existing approaches
+-  **Impact** in the the scientific and technical community in small, focused pursuits or through expansive reviews of existing approaches

 -  **More in-depth advising** through a closer, mutually beneficial relationship with faculty

 -  **Building practical skills** through more substantial, hands-on training

 -  **Demonstrate** your abilities to future employers or programs with a significant, completed project representing your skills and efforts

--  **Engage in collaborative efforts** necessary to forward goals that can only be done with long-term sustained group efforts.
+-  **Engage in collaborative efforts** necessary to forward goals that can only be done with long-term sustained group efforts

 Computer science is a unique field where a simple idea can become a start-up reality or a popular online open source project through